peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - Venue: Online or Hybrid:
     - On-site venue is Bellesalle Kanda, Tokyo
+        - 10/15(Fri) starts at afternoon
-        - 10/15 afternoon only
+            - It'll avaliable only in the afternoon
-    - We are working on the way to hold it in a hybrid
+            - It may change depending on COVID-19 situation
+    - 10/16(Sat)
-- Sponsors application (second) is opened: [Blog post](https://pyconjp.blogspot.com/2021/06/pycon-jp-2021-2notice-of-start-of.html)
+- Sponsors application (second) is open: [Blog post](https://pyconjp.blogspot.com/2021/06/pycon-jp-2021-2notice-of-start-of.html)
 - For the latest information, check our blog and Twitter
-- Share this slide page with other Pythonistas around you!
+- Share this slide page with more Pythonistas around you!

 ---